HookGoh/TurSRGAN/readMe.txt

-Sample codes for pretraining of super-resolution generative adversarial networks (SRGANs) based on snapshot samples from homogeneous and isotropic turbulence (HIT).
+Sample codes for pretraining of super-resolution generative adversarial networks (SRGANs) based on snapshot samples from homogeneous and isotropic turbulence (HIT), containing 1. main.py, 2. turSRGANs.py, 3. turNetwork.py and 4. utils.

 The present framework composed of several pretrained SRGAN models achieves scale-oriented global field reconstructions from coarse flow fields in a zero-shot manner.

-The sample codes used for clustering the low-resolution global flow field into subdomains, as well as for pretraining the MLP models to estimate the Taylor microscales embedded in the low-resolution inputs, are also provided.
+The sample codes used for clustering the low-resolution global flow field into subdomains (5.
+Clustering.ipynb), as well as for pretraining the MLP models to estimate the Taylor microscales embedded in the low-resolution inputs (6.
+MLP.ipynb), are also provided.

 Datasets:
 All datasets used in the sample codes are available online.